 We arrived in Sorrento, parked the car and did not use it again.
 It is very easy to get around on foot.
 This is the best way to see the town.
 The main road Corso Italia is closed to traffic in the evening and becomes the town’s promenade.

-There are walking tours which you can enjoy in the company of a local guide and learn all about the history and traditions of the town including a sample of the local liqueur limoncello.
+There are fantastic guided walking tours here which you can enjoy in the company of a local guide and learn all about the history and traditions of the town including a sample of the local liqueur limoncello.

 Piazza Tasso in Sorrento

 The main square Piazza Tasso named after the poet Torquato Tasso is the heart of Sorrento.
 It is very lively with many bars, restaurants and shops.
+We had a drink in the square.
 You will also find just off from the square the main shopping area Corso Italia where shops will stay open in the summer until late.
+I spent a while shopping here.
+I bought a wonderful painting of Positano in one of the art shops down the back streets of Via San Cesareo.
 Corso Italia links to another pretty square Piazza Lauro.

 Just in front of Piazza Tasso you will find steps leading down to an attractive port area called Marina Piccola.
 Here the restaurants are excellent and this is where you get the hydrofoils to Capri, Ischia and Naples.
 Orange buses in Piazza Tasso will take you down if you do not want to walk.
 This is also where you get the boat to go on the organised boat trip in the evening and cruise along the coast drinking aperitifs and watching the sun go down for 2 hours.
 A real magical experience to see Sorrento from the sea in the evening.
 Only 12 passengers on board.